DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

-\textbf{Grasping in Object Clutters.} Prior studies on robotic grasping in cluttered environments with grippers have explored various approaches to address the challenges such as occlusions \cite{retriobjvis,liuGEGraspEfficientTargetOriented2022,zhangINVIGORATEInteractiveVisual2024} and limited grasping space \cite{adagrasp, pixelation, grasp_transfer, grasp_wild,volgraspnet}.
+\textbf{Grasping in Object Clutters.} Prior studies on robotic grasping in cluttered environments with grippers have explored various approaches to address the challenges such as occlusions \cite{retriobjvis,liuGEGraspEfficientTargetOriented2022,zhangINVIGORATEInteractiveVisual2024} and limited grasping space \cite{adagrasp, pixelation, grasp_transfer, grasp_wild,volgraspnet, nonprehensile}.
 A common requirement in these scenarios is decluttering or singulation \cite{zengLearningSynergiesPushing2018,splitdql,slpushgrasp,huangDIPNDeepInteraction2021,pregraspretritar,nonprerearang,iim,kiatosLearningPushGraspingDense2022,rlclutter,robpnp,xuEfficientLearningGoalOriented2021,actvistac}, which isolates the target object to facilitate successful grasping.
-Zeng et al. \cite{zengLearningSynergiesPushing2018} utilized two separate networks to learn the synergy between pushing and grasping with a parallel gripper, inspiring subsequent studies on the adversarial training of these two networks \cite{xuEfficientLearningGoalOriented2021,slpushgrasp}.
-To overcome the dexterity constraints of grippers, SOPE \cite{dexsing} uses fingers to isolate the target object as one of the pre-defined stages.
-However, our method uses clutter arrangement curriculum learning to obtain a synergistic dexterous singulation that efficiently contributes to grasping.
+Zeng et al.~\cite{zengLearningSynergiesPushing2018} utilized two separate networks to learn the synergy between pushing and grasping with a parallel gripper, inspiring subsequent studies on the adversarial training of these two networks \cite{xuEfficientLearningGoalOriented2021,slpushgrasp}.
+Chen et al.~\cite{chen2023synthesizing} optimize contact and object trajectories and solve hand motion via inverse kinematics in reverse order, forming an open-loop control strategy, while our learning-based approach achieves adaptive closed-loop control, making it more effective in dynamic and contact-rich tasks.
+Due to large space needed for palm-driven pushing and limited efficiency of parallel grippers, SOPE \cite{dexsing} uses fingers of a dexterous hand to isolate the target object as one of the pre-defined stages.
+However, our method uses clutter arrangement curriculum learning to obtain a synergistic dexterous singulation that greatly improves grasping efficiency.
+Recent work \cite{bai2025retrieval} has explored using dexterous hands to expose target objects from clutter for grasping, but primarily relies on palm-driven motion during singulation.
+In contrast, we highlight the importance of using finger dexterity throughout the singulation to improve efficiency through our unified reward design.

 \textbf{Curriculum Learning.} Curriculum learning has been proven to improve both task success rates and generalization \cite{Bengio2009CurriculumL}.
 In challenging dexterous grasping tasks, it has been used to design training curricula based on object geometry \cite{xuUniDexGraspUniversalRobotic2023,wanUniDexGraspImprovingDexterous2023}, significantly enhancing grasping generalization.
 In contrast, we use clutter arrangement curriculum learning to start from single object grasping to structured clutter distributions, thus reducing the difficulty of direct learning in fully compact or random clutter and leading to improved success rates and better generalization of the teacher policy.